jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/12/2017-12-27-i-get-it-already.md

-Still, I long for the day when all software systems will look the same --- they will all look **_"testable"_** :smile:
+Still, I long for the day when all software systems will look the same --- they will all look **_"testable"_.** :smile: That means that the software systems will be easy to work with!

-_(I actually have a secret agenda for why I am promoting the separation of the business rules from the other parts of the software system --- when I will become a part of a team that do not practice TDD I will still do TDD with the business rules :smiling_imp:)_
+_(I actually have a secret agenda for helping promote the separation of the business rules from the other parts of a software system --- when I will become a part of a team that do not practice TDD I will still do TDD with the business rules :smiling_imp:)_